 The Foster Festival applauds Norm’s 2017 appointment as an Officer of the Order of Canada, for his body of work.
 The Order of Canada is the highest civilian honour in the nation.

-Mr. Foster has sixty-six (66) plays to his credit and is currently working on number sixty-seven (67).
+Mr. Foster has almost 80 plays to his credit and wrote an astounding 8 plays between 2020-2022.
 His plays include:

 He is the recipient of the Los Angeles Drama-Logue Award for his play, The Melville Boys and in 2009 he was a finalist for the Premier’s Award For Excellence In The Arts.
 He also received the Key to the City of St. Catharines which was presented to Norm by Mayor Walter Sendzik during the Festival’s 2018 season.